* Italian bond yields fall for second day running

 fell on Wednesday as investors put their faith in the European

-Central Bank's ability to prevent indecisive elections driving
+Central Bank's ability to prevent inconclusive elections from

 Investors bought back Rome's bonds for a second consecutive